raketbizdev/wikia/react_deploy_to_playstore.md

 With these steps, you should be able to successfully deploy your React Native app to the Google Play Store using Expo.
 Happy coding!

+## Most common Mistakes

+1. **Losing the Key Store File:** It was previously your responsibility to keep the key store safe for future updates.
+If you lost it, you had to create a new application and lose all previous reviews and ratings.
+To overcome this, Google introduced a new App signing method that preserves the key store file on the Play Store, relieving the developer from storing the key store file locally​1​.

+2. **Incorrectly Enabling Google App Signing:** When preparing your release in Google Play Console, you need to enable Google App Signing correctly.
+For new applications, you need to accept the App signing by Google Play.
+For existing applications, you need to upload a key exported from Android Studio.
+It's important to download the App Signing Certificate as well.
+If done incorrectly, this can result in issues such as Google Maps not loading in the Android app in release mode​1​.

+3. **Incorrect Screenshot Dimensions:** When uploading screenshots to the Google Play Store, the image has to have a minimum length of 320px for any side, and a maximum length of 3840px for any side.
+If this is not done properly, you may face issues while uploading the screenshots.
+The solution is to ensure the screenshots are of the correct dimensions​​.

 ## Additional Resources

 For visual guides, here are some YouTube videos that can help you: